 Q1.
 What are Google Analytics Goals?

-The duration that encourages you realize to what extent your visitor’s site visits last.
+- The duration that encourages you to realise to what extent your visitor’s site visits last.

 Q2.
 What Do You Analysis Most Often In Google Analytics?
 Or What Is The Most Important Things In Google Analytics You Will Want To Analyse?

 Google Analytics gives stacks of data and bits of information and every data model is fundamental yet simultaneously there are a couple of extents where we can focus progressively like: